mlf4aiur/sublimetext-markup-jira-confluence/README.md

 Usage
 -----

+META data must give, and use newline to separate META data and content.

+* Space
+* Parent Title
+* Title

 Use Command Palette to run it, use `cmd+shift+P` then `Post page to Jira Confluence` to post local page to remote.

 [0]: https://github.com/trentm/python-markdown2